Marián Hossa: Pittsburgh Penguins (2008)

-Detroit Red Wings (2008–09)
+Detroit Red Wings (2008–2009)

 Despite a reported five-year contract offer worth $7 million annually from the Penguins in attempts to retain his services, on 1 July 2008, Hossa signed a one-year deal with the Detroit Red Wings worth $7.45 million.
 Hossa had also reportedly turned down a multi-year offer from the Edmonton Oilers worth at least $9 million per season.
 Hossa explained that he opted for the shorter-term contract in hopes of a better opportunity to win a Stanley Cup with the Red Wings.
 With Red Wings' veteran forward Kirk Maltby already wearing Hossa's number 18, Hossa switched to 81 with Detroit.
 Hossa notched his first goal as a Red Wing on 18 October, an overtime winner against the New York Rangers, which also marked the 300th goal of his career.
 Hossa scored a goal in his return to Pittsburgh with the Red Wings on 8 February, where he was heavily booed by the Pittsburgh fans.

-After missing two games due to a neck injury late in the season, Hossa was taken off the ice in a stretcher after falling head first into the boards following a check from St. Louis Blues defenceman Roman Polák on 3 March 2009.
+After missing two games due to a neck injury late in the season, Hossa was taken off the ice on a stretcher after falling headfirst into the boards following a check from St. Louis Blues defenceman Roman Polák on 3 March 2009.
 Escaping serious injury after having laid motionless on the ice for several minutes, it was revealed that in addition to minor neck complications, Hossa also suffered a bruised knee and was listed as day-to-day.
 Despite the injury, Hossa returned to finish the season with a team-leading 40 goals for his third career 40-goal season.